Park Il-gyu: Career

 Park attended Korea University (Japan) before signing for Fujieda MYFC in 2012.
 He played for one season, before going to FC Korea and then returning again to Fujieda.
 In January 2016, he signed for another J3 team, FC Ryūkyū.

 In 2019 he signed for J1 League club Yokohama F. Marinos.

-In 2020 he loaned for J1 League club, Sagan Tosu from Yokohama F. Marinos.
-In 2021, He permanently his club after loan.
+On 13 December 2024, Park returned to Yokohama F. Marinos from 2025 season on a permanent transfer.